Archive

 July 3rd, 2009 6 comments

-Rush Limbaugh’s mind, yesterday.
+Rush Limbaugh’s mind, twisted like fusili, yesterday.

-No, on Wednesday Rush Limbaugh contrived to wind his fusilli mind into a palomar knot by virtually blaming Barack Obama for the death of Michael Jackson.
-Spunk-silo’s take on MJ’s death: “Jackson’s success, if you stop and think of it [amusingly Limbaugh listeners are being asked to THINK!] and this is going to really irritate some people, which I will enjoy doing — Jackson’s success paralleled the rebound of the United States under Ronaldus Magnus [that would be Ronald Reagan whose decomposed salad Sweat-wit is tossing].
+No, on Wednesday Rush Limbaugh contrived to wind his fusili mind into a palomar knot by virtually blaming Barack Obama for the death of Michael Jackson.
+Spunk-silo’s take on MJ’s death: “Jackson’s success, if you stop and think of it [amusingly Limbaugh listeners are being asked to THINK!] and this is going to really irritate some people, which I will enjoy doing — Jackson’s success paralleled the rebound of the United States under Ronaldus Magnus [that would be Ronald Reagan whose decomposed salad he’s tossing].
 Michael Jackson’s biggest successes, and as it turns out his final successes, real successes took place in the eighties.
 That was Billie Jean, Thriller and all this.
 I mean he was as weird as he could be [says Rush fucking Limbaugh!] but he was profoundly, because of his weirdness, an individual.
 He wasn’t a group member [except when he was, of course.
 Rush evidently couldn’t feel it].
 He reached a level of success that may never be equalled.
-He flourished under Reagan [but his best record, the wildly successful Off The Wall, was a hit under Carter, pop fans]; he languished under Clinton-Bush; and died under Obama.
-Let’s hope the parallel does not continue.”
-(Full story here)
+He flourished under Reagan [but his best record, the wildly successful Off The Wall, was a hit under Jimmy Carter, pop fans]; he languished under Clinton-Bush; and died under Obama.
+Let’s hope the parallel does not continue.” (Full story here)

 I actually don’t think that Limbaugh is as stupid as to believe the ignorant, noxious shit he is disgorging upon the public.
-His “hilarious” shtick is to try and wind up liberals with such associations.
+His “hilarious” shtick is to try and wind up liberals with such associations.
 If it wasn’t a sideshow, there’d be no reason why he has not been committed to a caring institution for lobotomised patients.
-In fairness, he signals his pitiful intent when he says: “this is going to really irritate some people, which I will enjoy doing”.
-It isn’t really what Limbaugh is saying that is irritating “Them Liberals”; it’s the idea that there are some very dull-witted people who take him and his likes seriously.
+In fairness, he signals his pitiful intent when he says: “this is going to really irritate some people, which I will enjoy doing”.
+It isn’t really what Limbaugh is saying that is irritating “Them Liberals”; it’s the idea that there are some very dull-witted people who take him and his likes seriously.

 In the case of Michael Jackson, however, I am disinclined to indict Obama.
 More likely, on the morning of Thursday, 25 June, MJ found his transistor radio had been mistuned.
 As he surfed the dial he stumbled upon the depraved sound of Rush Limbaugh vomiting his bigotry all over the airwaves, and decided that he could no longer live in a world where that anal itch on humanity — and his idiot listeners — are allowed to exist.
-And here’s the kicker: my theory makes a zillion times more sense than any of Limbaugh’s deranged splutterings.
+And here”s the kicker: my theory makes a zillion times more sense than any of Limbaugh-s deranged splutterings.

 And to celebrate dead celebs:

-Frank Sinatra – High Hopes With John Kennedy (1960).mp3
+Frank Sinatra – High Hopes With John Kennedy (1960)

-Marilyn Monroe – Happy Birthday, Mr President (1962).mp3
+Marilyn Monroe – Happy Birthday, Mr President (1962)

-Patsy Cline – I Fall To Pieces (1961).mp3
+Patsy Cline – I Fall To Pieces (1961)

-Michael Jackson – Ain’t No Sunshine (1972).mp3
+Michael Jackson – Ain”t No Sunshine (1972)

-Cass Elliott – I’m Coming To The Best Part Of My Life (1973).mp3
+Cass Elliott – I’m Coming To The Best Part Of My Life (1973)

-Elvis Presley – Heartbreak Hotel (Alternate Take 5) (1956).mp3
+Elvis Presley – Heartbreak Hotel (Alternate Take 5) (1956)

-Jimi Hendrix – Star Sprangled Banner (1969).mp3
+Jimi Hendrix – Star Sprangled Banner (1969)

-Gram Parsons – Big Mouth Blues (1973).mp3
+Gram Parsons – Big Mouth Blues (1973)

 .